KeaganAnd/KeaganAnd/README.md

 > “Simplicity is a prerequisite for reliability.”
 > — *Edsger Dijkstra*

-This quote reminds me how crucial abstraction is in making complex systems understandable and reliable.
+This quote speaks to me in my pursuit to keep simplicity within my code.